 Steve has held strategic communications titles at the Pentagon, Fortune 500 companies, international PR firms and as president of a successful technology PR agency.
 His corporate communications expertise draws from a long history of new ventures, lawsuits and litigation, M&A events, reorganizations, development projects, IPOs and complex issues management initiatives.

 Steve is a U.S. Army veteran and award-winning military journalist, and served as associate editor and columnist at the Pentagon's official U.S. Army News Service (ARNEWS).

 A 1998 Leadership Denver graduate, Steve served on the board of directors for the Denver Metro Chamber Leadership Foundation.
-He currently chairs the communications council for Jefferson County Economic Development Corporation.
+He is Accredited in Public Relations (APR) by Public Relations Society of America.

 Steve often speaks to professional groups and is a frequent expert source on crisis communications for news media around the country.